EdoardoLaGreca/werc-on-openbsd/README.md

 In the following list, `$webdir` and `$p9pdir` respectively refer to `httpd`'s web content directory, by default `/var/www`, and plan9port's installation directory with `$webdir` as root, by default `/plan9`.

-- **Do the files `/etc/httpd.conf.bk` and `/etc/fstab.bk` already exist in your machine's file system?** If so, `setup.sh` will overwrite them, consider renaming or removing them.
+- **Do the files `/etc/httpd.conf.bk` and `/etc/fstab.bk` already exist in your machine's file system?** If so, `setup.sh` will probably overwrite them, consider renaming or removing them.
 - **Did you add or change files in `$webdir` which cannot be lost?** The setup script creates new files in `$webdir` which may overwrite existing ones while the unsetup script removes some directories which may delete those files.
-Consider moving important files out of `$webdir` or placing them in directories which will not be removed.
+Consider moving important files out of `$webdir`.
 - **Did you make a backup of your machine?** The setup script may fail to complete, for example due to a network error.
 This leads to an incomplete installation and neither running `setup.sh` again, nor running `unsetup.sh`, is going to repair it.
+(If it did, you're just lucky.)
 Depending on which command(s) failed and the type of error, you may be able to manually repair the installation by yourself.
-However, this is not always the case and it's an error-prone procedure, so it's discouraged.
+However, this is not always the case and it's an error-prone procedure, so it is not advised at all.

 ### Actual usage